Wait Wait... Don't Tell Me!: Opening tease

-As with other NPR programs, Wait Wait offers a one-minute top-of-hour billboard teasing the program that will follow the network's hourly newscast (which traditionally starts at 1 minute past the hour).
-In this minute, the host offers a humorous comment on the week's news, mentions the identity of the week's interview guest, and sets up an out-of-context reading by Kurtis of a quote or game title from the episode.
+As with other NPR programs, Wait Wait offers a one-minute top-of-hour billboard teasing the program that will follow the network's hourly newscast (which traditionally starts at one minute past the hour).
+In this minute, the host offers a humorous comment on the week's news, mentions the identity of the week's interview guest, and sets up an out-of-context reading by the announcer of a quote or game title from the episode.

 Who's Bill This Time?

-The contestant is asked to identify the speaker or explain the context of three quotations from that week's major news stories as read by Bill Kurtis.
+The contestant is asked to identify the speaker or explain the context of three quotations from that week's major news stories as read by the announcer (usually Bill Kurtis).
 Each answer is followed by a humorous discussion of the story by the host and the panelists.
 Two correct answers constitute a win for the contestant.
-Prior to Kasell's retirement, the segment was known as "Who's Carl This Time?" and he read the quotations.
+Before Kasell's retirement, the segment was known as "Who's Carl This Time?" and he read the quotations.
+Whenever Kurtis is absent, his first name is replaced by that of the person filling in for him in the game's name.

 Panel questions

 In two separate segments each week, the host asks the panelists questions regarding less serious stories in the week's news, awarding them one point for each correct answer.
 The questions are phrased similarly to those featured on The Match Game or Hollywood Squares to allow the panelists to offer a comedic answer in addition to their real guess as well as a hint from the host if needed.
-The answer is often followed by a discussion of the story.
+A discussion of the story often follows the answer.

 Bluff the Listener

 Each panelist reads an unusual story, all sharing a common theme.
 Only one of the three stories is genuine; the contestant wins the prize by choosing it.
-A sound bite from a person connected to the genuine story is played to reveal whether the contestant's guess is correct.
+A sound bite from a person connected to the authentic story is played to reveal whether the contestant's guess is correct.
 Regardless of the outcome, the panelist whose story is chosen scores one point.